twillis209/r-tomics/README.md

   sed -i -E "s/sha256: .*/sha256: $sha256/" recipe.yml
 ```

 The YAML file defining the `tomics-dev` `conda` environment is located in the project's root directory.

+At the moment it's still necessary to update the dependencies in `recipe.yml`, should be able to fix it by parsing the YAML.

 It's necessary to `commit` again after the earlier steps, usually just amend the initial commit.